TheDaniel3131/convertey/README.md

 # 🌌 Convertey

-**Minxfy** is a modern, powerful, and user-friendly online file conversion tool built with **Next.js**.
+**Convertey** is a modern, powerful, and user-friendly online file conversion tool built with **Next.js**.
 It allows users to convert files between multiple formats with speed, security, and ease.

 🚀 Developed by **Minxfy**, this tool is designed to handle a variety of file types, including **documents, images, and more**.